creativennet/djangogirls/README.md

 ### Todos

- - Check the end extend post_detail issue that i am having in 3.7.1
+ - Check the end extend post_detail issue that i am having in 3.7.1 (fixed, helped by Filipe, 2 people review better than one)
+ - Follow up on the extended tutorials (1 out 3) done

 ### Greetings
 Creativen and Friends